gabe-kai/EarthRing/docs/09-zone-system.md

 1. **Rectangle Tool**: Click and drag to create rectangular zones
 2. **Circle Tool**: Click and drag to create circular zones (from center point)
-3. **Torus Tool**: Click and drag to create torus-shaped zones
-4. **Polygon Tool**: Click multiple points to create custom polygon shapes
+3. **Polygon Tool**: Click multiple points to create custom polygon shapes
    - Click to place vertices
    - Right-click or double-click to finish polygon (minimum 3 vertices)
 5. **Paintbrush Tool**: Click and drag to create freeform zones by painting